CHAMBER WORKS

 to point Zed with all the signs inbetween.
 A competent musician can follow the signs but it is the heart and soul of the great musician who

-the onset is one that is driving; taking advantage of the guitar's percussive abilities and nuance.
+the onset is driving; taking advantage of the guitar's percussive abilities and nuance.
 The soprano saxophone melody floats

 above the guitar in a care-free, yet lyrical melody.
 The development section of the piece is reminiscent of tango through the single note